-What-is-EPS-&-what-is-its-significance Fundamental analysis and technical analysis are the basis or the starting point for investment in any company.
+Fundamental analysis and technical analysis are the basis or the starting point for investment in any company.
 This requires a detailed evaluation of the company’s financial statements and its key ratios along with a keen observation of the price and volume movement of the stock in the market.
 One of the primary financial ratios that provide an outlook on the company’s financial position is EPS which is often reviewed not only by analysts but also investors and other stakeholders like lenders, creditors, etc. Given here is the meaning of EPS and related details of this term.
 Read More: How to buy your first stock?

-What-is-EPS EPS stands for "Earnings Per Share" and is a financial metric that measures the profitability of a company.
+EPS stands for "Earnings Per Share" and is a financial metric that measures the profitability of a company.
 To explain in simple terms, EPS is the measure of how much profit a company makes for each share of its stock.
 Stocks provide a part of ownership in a company and can be traded in stock markets.
 EPS tells investors how much money they would earn if they own one share of a company.
 EPS can be an important parameter for comparing two companies within the same industry to ascertain a better investment option between them.
 There are various ways of reporting EPS and thereby, EPS can be reported for a single financial year, or it can be calculated on a trailing twelve months (TTM) basis, which takes into account the company's earnings over the past twelve months.
 EPS can also be reported on a diluted basis, which factors in the potential dilution of outstanding shares from stock options, warrants, and other securities that can be converted into shares.

 EPS is calculated by dividing a company's net profit by the total number of outstanding shares of the company.
 There are two essential components of calculating EPS namely, the net income and the number of outstanding shares of a company.
 Net income is the amount of money that a company earns after paying all its expenses, taxes, and dividends.
 Dividends are the share of profits disbursed among the shareholders.
 Finally, outstanding shares are the total number of shares that a company has issued and are owned by investors.
 The formula for EPS is given below.
-How-to-calculate-EPS Let us understand the calculation of EPS in a better manner through the following example.
+Let us understand the calculation of EPS in a better manner through the following example.
 Consider a company called XYZ Ltd. which has a net profit of Rs.
 10,00,00,000 in a financial year.
 The company has 1,00,00,000 outstanding shares of company, and it has paid Rs.
 1,00,00,000 crore in dividends to its preferred shareholders.
 To calculate the EPS of XYZ Ltd., we would use the following formula: EPS = (Net Profit - Preferred Dividends) / Total Number of Outstanding Shares = (Rs.
 10,00,00,000 - Rs.
 1,00,00,000) / 1,00,00,000 = Rs.
 9 This means that the EPS of XYZ Ltd. is Rs.
 9. For each share of XYZ Ltd. that is owned by a shareholder, the company has earned Rs.
 9 in profit.

-Why-is-EPS-important As mentioned above, EPS is an important financial metric that is used to analyse the financial position or the health of a company.
+As mentioned above, EPS is an important financial metric that is used to analyse the financial position or the health of a company.
 Some of the key reasons that make the calculation and analysis of EPS important are highlighted below.

 EPS measures the profitability of a company by showing how much profit is generated for each outstanding share of the company.
 A higher EPS value indicates that a company is more profitable and has the potential to generate greater returns for its shareholders.